ethmore/frontend-and-bff-service/README.md

 BFF
 ======

-A project that serves as a microservice for eCommerce project
+A "Backend For Frontend" project that serves as a microservice for eCommerce project